16 of the best restaurants in Worthing

 Originally Toto’s until it was renamed after its owner in December 2011, Giuseppes has built up a loyal following, serving a mix of locally sourced meat and fish with authentic Italian ingredients.
 The main menu includes old favourites as well as modern takes on classic Italian dishes.

 Labelling themselves as ‘The Smart Food Choice’, NRG Cavern opened in 2015 and is Worthing’s first café with a menu focussing on balanced nutrition.
-They’re open from 8am (10am on Sundays) to 4.30pm every day.
+They’re open from 8am to 4.30pm (10am-4pm on Sundays).

 Despite being away from the town centre, Efes is one of the most highly rated restaurants in Worthing.
 Turkish cuisine is the game here with starters including hummus kavurma and calamari, all served with delightfully fresh Turkish village bread.
 House specials range from lamb guvec to beyti kebab.